oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/readme.md

 2. oci-learn-lz/exercise1
 3. oci-learn-lz/exercise2

+ Make sure you have this **repository cloned** locally and use the IDE to execute your local changes throughout the exercises.

  This repository will be referenced in the exercises as **OCI-LEARN-LZ-OPS-REPO**.

 &nbsp;